chengharv-pen/comp433_braintotext/project_files/README.md

 ```

 For this project, we restricted ourselves to only using the 1-gram decoder, since we do not have enough RAM to run the 3-gram (~60GB RAM) and the 5-gram (~300GB RAM) decoders.

-NOTE: `python setup.py install` is very slow on Windows 11, you may try to move the project inside WSL2 and emulate the above setup.
 ```
 cd comp433_braintotext25/language_model/runtime/server/x86
 conda activate b2txt25_lm